 Instructions

 - In a large bowl, mix together dry ingredients: flour, sugar, baking powder and Earl Grey tea.
-If using tea bags, cut them open, add the tea and discard the bags.
+If using tea bags, cut the 2 tea bags open, add the tea and discard the bags.
 If using loose tea, grind the leaves until fine.
 Whisk to mix.

 - Add cold butter, grated or cubed into small pieces.
 Using your fingers, a pastry cutter or a fork, press the butter and the dry ingredients together until you get the consistency of pear-sized crumbs.
 Do not overwork the dough: that will give you tough scones.